sanket1007/loginproject/README.md

 # loginproject
-this basically registers the users and store their informations
+i would say that this basically registers the users and store their informations